 There is also another brand of botulinum toxin, called Neurobloc, which is used not for aesthetics, but instead in reducing abnormal neck movements in people with cervical dystonia.

-So, what exactly is Botox?
+So, what is Botox?

-While Botox is just one of many brands of botulinum toxin found in anti-wrinkle injections, it’s perhaps the easiest one to remember thanks to it’s short and catchy name, and is the one that most people cite.
+While Botox is just one of many brands of botulinum toxin used in anti-wrinkle injections, it’s perhaps the easiest one to remember thanks to it’s short and catchy name, and is the one that most people cite.

 It’s a bit like the Hoover or vacuum debate - not all vacuums are Hoovers, but because it’s such a well-known brand, we often say ‘Hoover’ when we are talking about any kind of vacuum cleaner.